Home

 Titanium density – the key property that gives titanium its miraculous qualities

-So, what is the density of titanium?
-Titanium density can be expressed in basic figures: 4.5g/cm3, 4507 kg/m3 or 0.163 lb./in3, whichever you are more comfortable with.
-Density is the main culprit for titanium highest weight to strength ratio among all metals, especially for the weight part.
+What is the density of titanium, actually?
+Titanium density can be expressed in basic figures: 4.5g/cm3, 4,507 kg/m3 or 0.163 lb./in3, whichever you are more comfortable with.
+Density is the main "culprit" for titanium highest weight to strength ratio among all other metals, especially regarding the weight component.

-We will need to zoom in down to the atomic level of elements in order to accomplish that.
-At this level we find out that the atoms are not as different as one may think when looking at the different materials.
-They are all made basically from the same particles – neutrons, protons and electrons.
+We will need to zoom in down to the atomic level of the element titanium in order to accomplish that.
+Down there we first find out that atoms are not as different as one may think when looking at the great difference in appearence, structure, texture of the many elements studied by science.
+Each of them are made basically from the same particles – neutrons, protons and electrons.
 And all these particles have the same weight for all the elements.
-Actually, electrons weigh next to nothing so we will disregard them from later on as they contribute less than 0.06% to an atom's total mass.
+Actually, electrons weigh next to nothing so we will disregard them from now on as they contribute less than 0.06% to an atom's total mass.

 Fact is, titanium density, and density in general is never accounted at atomic levels.
 And, of course, we usually never use anything in a single atom form.
 I rule out you being a trained chemical specialist working in a neutrino accelerator facility.